kajedot/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

 HSBC Autopay Report
 ~~~~~~~~~~~~~~~~~~~

-If :guilabel:`HSBC Autopay` is selected as the batch payment method, you can click on **Create HSBC Autopay Report**
+If :guilabel:`HSBC Autopay` is selected as the batch payment method, click on **Create HSBC Autopay Report**
 and fill in the mandatory fields:

 .. image:: hong_kong/hk-generate-autopay.png
    :alt: Hong Kong HSBC Autopay Wizard

-This creates an **.apc** file format which you can be uploaded to the HSCB portal for processing.
+This creates an **.apc** file format which can be uploaded to the HSCB portal for processing.